pymor.reductors package¶

 Projection method used:

-: balancing-free square root method (default, since it avoids scaling by singular values and orthogonalizes the projection matrices, which might make it more accurate than the square root method)'biorth'
+'sr': square root method'bfsr': balancing-free square root method (default, since it avoids scaling by singular values and orthogonalizes the projection matrices, which might make it more accurate than the square root method)'biorth': like the balancing-free square root method, except it biorthogonalizes the projection matrices (usinggram_schmidt_biorth)

 Returns